 Collaborative Listening takes those active listening or reflective listening skills one step further.
 It recognizes that in listening each person has a job that supports the needs and wants of the other.
-The speaker’s job is to clearly express his or her thoughts, feelings and goals.
-The listener’s job is facilitating clarity; understanding and make the each person in the conflict feel heard.
+The speaker’s job is to clearly express his or her thoughts, feelings, and goals.
+The listener’s job is facilitating clarity; understanding and make each person in the conflict feel heard.

 - Help each person to explore and be clear about their interests and goals

 - Acknowledge their perspective by saying phrases like: